ZeldaYHH/raser/README.md

 Simulation with RASER
 ======

+clone this into raser

-> source cfg/setup.sh  # only once per login
+> source sicar/cfg/setup.sh  # only once per login

 > raser -h